Otaku-Projects/ReportEngine/README.md

 # Brief of background
-I am in charge to develop the whole report generation module of a new system, I am going to explore, try and test several report (excel/pdf) generation engines.
+In charge of developing the whole report generation module for a new system, going to explore, try, and test several report (excel/pdf) generation engines.

+## User/Functional Requirements
+The preliminary user/functional requirements were rough, so I expanded the required functionality to provide flexibility.

+1.1 Common Content and Features
+* Table, border
+* Cell value, cell data type (date/time/numeric/text/image/URL)
+* Font size, font family(font style), alignment
+* Color, background-color
+* Formula, formula function
+* File meta, created by, create datetime, last saved by, last saved datetime

+1.2.
+Advanced features
+* Templating (how to implement something like mail merge/repeating table body, how easy to use)
+* Print area (page break for printing)
+* Repeat Table header for printing
+* Conditional Style (special color, style on condition)
+* For PDF, embed custom font family file (TTF/OTF/WOFF/WOFF2/SVG) for styling the PDF text content

+2. Performance
+* Generate 100000 rows with plain text data
+* Generate 100000 rows with formula(sub total, total) data

+4. Security
+* Generate file in memory stream, create file in computer physical storage (disk) is not preferred, alternative, delete the file on daily end
+* Encrypt document (Require open password), if can't, alternative, compress in zip file, encrypt in zip layer
+* Watermark
+* For PDF, access right restriction (deny copy/print...)

-# Scope of this repository
+# Scope of Reviewed Report Engines/Library
 Try and error for study how to implmenet report(xlsx, pdf) generation in C# .net Core5

 |                         | Excel              | PDF                | Status                     |